Seahawks defense putting premium on communication and accountability in new scheme

 But with Seattle’s personnel changing and NFL offenses continuing to evolve, simply lining up and daring an opponent to beat you no longer worked so well.

-As Hurtt has said several times since being hired to replace the fired Ken Norton Jr., Seattle’s goal is to be able to throw a number of different defensive looks at offenses to add elements of both surprise and disguise.
+As Hurtt has said several times since being hired to replace Norton, Seattle’s goal is to be able to throw a number of different defensive looks at offenses to add elements of both surprise and disguise.

 “You’ve got to change your looks and where you’re bringing things from and what not,” Hurtt said following Tuesday’s OTA.
 “Generally, overall, we’re gonna play a lot more nickel stuff than we’ve had in the past.
 You know, in still being multiple, where we still have the ability to do that.